andycroll/andycroll.com/_posts/2021/2021-01-25-memoize-expensive-code.md

 ## Why?

-Primarily this is a performance optimization that has only a small impact on the readability of your code.

 In typical Rails applications, I've found this pattern to be most useful to optimize expensive database calls and to temporarily cache API requests to external services.

+The succinctness of the `||=` operator means there is only a small impact on the readability of your code.

 ## Why not?